CycloneDX/cyclonedx-gomod/README.md

 Because build constraints influence Go's module selection, an SBOM should be generated for each target in the build matrix.

-The -main flag should be used to specify the path to the application's main file.
+The -main flag should be used to specify the path to the application's main package.
-It must point to a go file within MODULE_PATH.
-The go file must have a "package main" declaration.
+It must point to a directory within MODULE_PATH.
+If not set, MODULE_PATH is assumed.

 By passing -files, all files that would be included in a binary will be attached as subcomponents of their respective module.
 File versions follow the v0.0.0-SHORTHASH pattern,